iamcristian/Portfolio/src/content/blog/en/strategic-thinking.md

 ---
-title: "The Art of Strategic Thinking"
+title: The Art of Strategic Thinking
-slug: 'en/strategic-thinking'
+slug: en/strategic-thinking
 image:
-  {
-    "src": "/covers/strategic-thinking.webp",
+  src: /covers/strategic-thinking.webp
-    "alt": "Chess pieces on a board representing strategic thinking", }
+  alt: Chess pieces on a board representing strategic thinking
-author: "Cristian Arando"
+author: Cristian Arando
-language: "en"
+language: en
-tags: ["strategy", "decision making"]
+tags: [strategy, decision making]
 publishDate: "2024-08-05"
-authorContact: "crisarandosyse@gmail.com"
+authorContact: crisarandosyse@gmail.com
-readTime: "5 min"
+readTime: 5 min
-excerpt: "Explore the fundamental principles of strategic thinking and how developing this skill can transform your approach to problem-solving and decision-making in both professional and personal contexts."
+excerpt: Explore the fundamental principles of strategic thinking and how developing this skill can transform your approach to problem-solving and decision-making in both professional and personal contexts.
 ---

 ## What Is Strategic Thinking?